mrpeverill/AdventOfCode2023/README.md

 Wow part 1's solution feels great and really elegant.
 I think we can do part 2 easily enough also -- just need to work with lists of locations and some test functions.

+## Day 9:
+This one was a roller coaster.
+I did it in Haskell (on a roll).
+Part 1 was easy.
+I had a beautiful solution for part 2, but it turned out to be too brutish to work (and it was hard to figure that out).
+The real solution involved a LOT more math than expected.

+## Day 10:
+Easy peasy.
+Haskell made the day 1 to day 2 pivot simple.

 ## Future programming languages to try:

 So far the problems are very string processing heavy, which really rewards use of a certain sort of language, but it may be fun to try some other stuff: